soniajoseph/MarkovLyric2/README.md

 For Lyric Generator, you enter the name of an artist.
 The algorithm scrapes the artist's 10 most popular songs from RapGenius and produces a pseudo-random song.

-The GitHub repos for the text generator, without the RapGenius API, is [here](https://github.com/soniajoseph/MarkovLyric).
+The GitHub repo for the text generator, without the RapGenius API, is [here](https://github.com/soniajoseph/MarkovLyric).